VERBS

 I have been waiting for ages.

-The simple past tense is formed from the past tense of the verb.
+past tense is formed from the past tense of the verb.
 For instance:

 He went home.